-- keeping your cool at all times
+- Keep your cool at all times.

-- obeying all traffic limits and laws
+- Obey all traffic limits and laws.

 A few billion other people must share the road with you.
-Good driving is a learned skill and it is up to you to learn how to drive well.
+Good driving is a learned skill, and it is up to you to learn how to drive well.

 Many times these crashes occur during the first six months to a year after obtaining a license to drive.
 This proves the statement that inexperience is the number one reason for car collisions.

 Everyone has to start somewhere, but in the case of teenage or new drivers, it pays to get plenty of education and actual practice before getting out there on the road.
 Teens need the very best driver's education that can be found.
 Never skimp on this vital instruction.
-If possible hire a professional driver trained in schooling teens and new drivers.
+If possible, hire a professional driver trained in schooling teens and new drivers.

 Teen drivers do not see the whole road picture.
 They focus on minor things and major hazards are ignored.
 Eventually, with practice, drivers learn to "watch the road", not just their immediate vicinity.
 Practice looking far ahead and anticipating what the drivers around you are going to do.

-2. Going too fast
+2. Going Too Fast

 Especially going too fast around curves and through intersections.
 Inexperienced drivers do not have a "feel for the road".
 This only comes with practice and patience.
 Practice setting up a driving course with cones or other obstacles and drive it over and over at different speeds.

-3. Being distracted
+3. Being Distracted

 Being distracted, even for a second, can mean the difference between a crash or successfully negotiating a dangerous situation.
 Just changing the radio station can be distracting enough to cause a teen driver to miss a child running out into the street or someone running a stop sign.
 Practice having someone throw a soft rubber ball at your car at unexpected times under controlled conditions.

 Essential Driving Skills: Mastering the Art of Safe Driving Through Consistent Practice